jordiqui/revolution/README.md

 It integrates source code from:

 - [Stockfish](https://github.com/official-stockfish/Stockfish)

-No code from Berserk or Obsidian is currently included in Revolution.

 Because Stockfish is GPLv3, any distribution of Revolution must also comply with GPLv3.
 For a summary of your obligations under GPLv3 see <https://www.gnu.org/licenses/quick-guide-gplv3.html>.